pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Bike shorts (5-7 inch inseam) work for mat Pilates

-• Fitted running shorts acceptable for mat classes
+• Fitted running shorts are fine for mat classes

 • Avoid loose athletic shorts